gbonline/fix_oralib_osx/README.md

 ## Note for third party applications

-Third party applications depending on the 12.1 client should link with `-rpath`.
+Third party applications depending on the 12.1 client should link with `-rpath` if the client is not installed in `/usr/lib`, `/usr/local/lib` or `~/lib`.

 [ruby-oci8][] and [node-oracledb][] add `-rpath` to linker options by default.